Mark Perrin has been a member of the board at APLA since 2009 and became chair in the fall of 2014.

 Before joining APLA, Wadewitz worked as creative services director for Wagstaff Worldwide, a marketing company that specializes in the hospitality industry; in that role, he oversaw brand development and messaging for a variety of clients.
 From 1998-2005, Wadewitz was an editor for Frontiers magazine, the largest publication for the LGBT community in California.
 Prior to that, he was an acquisitions editor for St. Martin’s Press in New York City.
 He has written for The Advocate, Out, Frontiers, and numerous other publications about current events, travel, and the arts.
 He is also presently a volunteer with the ONE National Gay & Lesbian Archives.

-A native of Portland, OR, Wadewitz moved to Vermont to attend Bennington College, from which he received a B.A. in American literature and creative writing.
+A native of Portland, OR, Wadewitz attended Bennington College, from which he received a B.A. in American literature and creative writing.

-George Ayala, PsyD, is the Executive Officer of the Global Forum on MSM and HIV (for which APLA provides administrative and fiscal support).
-He also holds a part-time appointment as a Research Psychologist/Public Health Analyst at RTI International's Urban Health Program in San Francisco, California.
+George Ayala, PsyD, is the executive officer of the Global Forum on MSM and HIV (for which APLA provides administrative and fiscal support).
+He also holds a part-time appointment as a research psychologist/public health analyst at RTI International's Urban Health Program in San Francisco.

 A clinical psychologist by training, Dr. Ayala has conducted social science and community-based intervention research since 1996.
 His research has mainly focused on understanding the mechanisms through which social discrimination impacts health among gay and bisexual men of color.